Credit Suisse, HSBC dismiss 'Panama Papers' tax avoidance allegations

 "We do not condone structures for tax avoidance," he said.
 "Whenever there is a structure with a third party beneficiary we insist to know the identity of that beneficiary."

 Credit Suisse agreed in May 2014 to pay a $2.5 billion fine in the United States for helping rich Americans evade taxes.
-Several Swiss-based wealth managers, including cross town rival UBS Group AG, also had to pay large fines in the United States for the same reason.
+Several Swiss-based wealth managers, including cross town rival UBS Group AG (UBSG.S), also had to pay large fines in the United States for the same reason.

 HSBC, which also had wealth management operations in Switzerland, agreed in 2012 to pay $1.92 billion in U.S. fines, mainly for allowing itself to be used to launder drug money flowing out of Mexico.